 Spreadsheet reference: ‘Simple Example’ tab and ‘Readme’ tab.

 Now what about YOUR personal situation?
 If you are an early retiree (or planning to be one) and have a do-it-yourself profile like most Bogleheads, you could now develop your own ‘Time Value of Money’ calculation, make various assumptions to run what-if scenarios, and see what goes.

-The outcome of the computation will be the SPENDING BUDGET YEAR 0 (scroll down a bit on the right side).
+The outcome of the computation will be the SPENDING BUDGET YEAR 0.
 Now, where does this money come from?
-First, use whatever cash flow income you get this year (e.g. part-time wages, rental property, etc).
-Next, withdraw the difference from your regular portfolio.
+First, use whatever cash flow income you get this year (e.g. part-time wages, rental property, pension, etc).
+Next, withdraw the difference from your regular portfolio (dividends included).
 If the cash flow income of the current year happens to exceed the spending budget, then invest the remainder in the portfolio.
 It is all quite simple and intuitive to do.

 Finally, there is a warning system (spending gate) which we will explain in a follow-up article.

 Based on a few simple spreadsheet formulas and making a good use of Time Value of Money concepts, we were able to model a complicated early retirement situation in a simple manner.
 The author developed this approach while analyzing his own financial situation (somewhat similar to Harry and Sally!) and is now using it every year to establish his annual spending budget.
 The author also explored the application of the same principles to the personal situation of a few fellow Bogleheads.
 Clearly, every case is unique, but the flexibility of the NPV/PMT approach easily allowed to accommodate every case.
 Any of the factors involved can be changed to accommodate changing life situations, unexpected expenses and extra income, changing market conditions, allowing to easily tweak the plan.
 Overall, the approach seems to hold pretty well.

 In a follow-up article, we will discuss additional features of the companion spreadsheet, notably: